Construction Procurement Handbook

 7.1 In a “Design and Build” contract, a single supplier is appointed by the client to undertake both the design and construction of the facility.
 Typically, the client’s own design team (either in-house or outsourced) develop a concept or scheme design to RIBA Stage 2 along with an output performance specification.
 Together these form the “Employer’s Requirements” or “Works Information” depending on the form of contract chosen.
 The client then invites competitive tenders in accordance with the guidance set out and relevant procurement legislation referred to in Chapter 7 of this handbook, covering “Procurement Route 2”.

 7.2 The contractor is likely to deliver the greatest performance benefits to the client through innovation and standardisation, where appropriate output specifications are produced by the client.
-Where an output specification is insufficiently well developed, there is a risk that the quality, design and performance of the completed facility may be compromised by a contractor pursuing the lowest cost material specification or design solution.
-Careful attention to the output specification is required to achieve the required outcome.
-Often the client retains the services of the original design consultants to scrutinise the contractor's developing design and to confirm it is compliant with the Employers Requirements.
+Where an output specification is not sufficiently developed, there is a risk that the quality, design and performance of the completed facility may be compromised by a contractor pursuing the lowest cost material specification or design solution.
+Careful attention to the output specification is required in order to achieve the required outcome.
+Often the client retains the services of the original design consultants to scrutinise the contractor’s developing design and to confirm it is compliant with the Employers Requirements.

 7.3 There may be some circumstances where it may be beneficial for the design and build procurement option to be extended to cover maintenance and also possibly operation of the facility for a substantial period known as Design, Build, Finance & Maintain (DBFM) or Design, Build, Maintain & Operate (DBMO).
 By including the maintenance and operation requirements within a design and construction contract, the supplier has an increased opportunity for adopting innovative solutions that provide greater value for money when considering whole life costs.